-As is usually the case in Canada, the expenditures vary significantly not only by the time period chosen, but also across provinces.
-Nationally, provincial transfers to institutions in 2020-21 were 2% above where they were five years previously (in constant 2020 dollars), but about 4% lower than ten years previously (see Figure 4.2).
-However, this consistency at the national level belies major swings at the provincial level.
-In 2020-21, total transfers across the country were about 4% lower in real terms than they were a decade earlier.
-But what this hides are some fairly large swings at the provincial level.
-Newfoundland and Labrador, New Brunswick, Alberta and Ontario have all seen double-digit percentage point declines in transfers to institutions, but these have been mostly offset by a 17% increase in transfers in the province of Quebec, most of which has occurred since 2016.
-This vividly illustrates that understanding Canadian higher education requires looking beyond national figures because national trends rarely play out in a synchronous way across the country.
+cial transfers to institutions in 2020-21

+constant 2021 dollars), but about 4% lower than ten years previously (see figure 4.2).
+However, this consistency at the national level belies major provincial swings.
+In 2021-22, total transfers across the country were about 1% lower in real terms than they were a decade earlier.
+But this national number obscures large swings at the provincial level.
+Newfoundland and Labrador, Alberta, and Ontario have all seen double-digit percentage point declines in transfers to institutions, but these have been mostly offset by a 18% increase in transfers in the province of Québec, most of which has occurred since 2016.
+This vividly illustrates that understanding Canadian higher education requires looking beyond national figures, because national trends rarely play out in a synchronous way across the country.

 One of the most important things to understand about Canadian higher education finance is the variation across provinces and the extent to which spending patterns in Ontario, the largest province, are out of line with those in the rest of the country.
-In fact, as Figure 4.3 shows, Ontario's per-FTE student expenditure is so low, dragging down the national average so far, that every other jurisdiction in the country is technically "above average" when it comes to per-student expenditures.
+In fact, as figure 4.3 shows, Ontario's per-FTE student expenditure drags down the national average so far that every other jurisdiction in the country is technically "above average" when it comes to per-student expenditures.
 Costs in the territories are exceptionally high because of the expense of offering a relatively comprehensive suite of programs across thinly-populated territories; costs in Newfoundland and Labrador are elevated in part because the province chooses to run some health sector expenditures through Memorial University of Newfoundland's medical faculty.